DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

 ### Flags

-We'll use *flags* / values that tell us more about each line of dialogue.
-For example, each
+We'll use *flags* / tags / values that tell us more about each line of dialogue.
+Each dialogue interaction is defined

 ### Forced Dialogue Lines